lucarraro/OCNet/README.md

 ### Linux

 Installing packages `rgdal` and `rgl` (imported by OCNet) gives rise to errors.
-This might be solved by running
+This can be solved by running

 ```
 sudo apt install libftgl2 libcgal-dev libglu1-mesa-dev libglu1-mesa-dev apt-get libx11-dev libfreetype6-dev libgdal-dev